adamallo/ITHE/README.md

 The final list of variants can be obtained using the ITHE_getVariants.sh command, as explained above.

 # Citation
-Fortunato A\*, Mallo D\*, et al. (submitted) A new method to accurately identify single nucleotide variants using small FFPE breast samples
+Fortunato A\*, Mallo D\*, Rupp SM, King LM, Hardman T, Lo J, Hall A, Marks JR, Hwang ES, Maley CC (submitted) A new method to accurately identify single nucleotide variants using small FFPE breast samples